Alamofire/AlamofireImage/README.md

 - `image/x-xbitmap`
 - `image/x-win-bitmap`

-> If the image you are attempting to download is an invalid MIME type not in the list, you can add custom acceptable content types using the `addAcceptableImageContentTypes` extension on the `Request` type.
+> If the image you are attempting to download is an invalid MIME type not in the list, you can add custom acceptable content types using the `addAcceptableImageContentTypes` extension on the `DataRequest` type.

 ### UIImage Extensions